NextGenSec-Github/Cloud-Security/aws/Lambda Function Security/Step 2: Authentication and Authorization.md

 - **Role Separation:** Separate roles for different Lambda functions based on their functionality and access requirements.
 This ensures that each function has its own set of permissions tailored to its specific needs.

+This section provides practical examples of using AWS IAM for authentication and authorization of AWS Lambda functions.
+By following these examples and best practices, you can enhance the security posture of your serverless applications.